James-Ashley/sentiment-analysis-dashboard/README.md

 # News Headlines on Immigration
 Version 2.0.0

 ## [View the Website](https://immigrant-headlines-sentiment.herokuapp.com/)

 ## Description
-This project includes two parts: 1) display data on newspaper headlines related to immigration on an interactive website and 2) create a machine learning classification model which identifies the sentiment of each headline.
+This project includes three parts: 1) display data on newspaper headlines related to immigration on an interactive website, 2) determine if news source and/or news source bias has an effect on immigration headline sentiment, and 3) create a machine learning classification model which identifies the sentiment of each headline.

 ## Background
 This project builds on our prior projects ([Sentiment Analysis](https://github.com/James-Ashley/sentiment_analysis), [Article Web Scraping](https://github.com/James-Ashley/News_Full_Text_Articles)) and examines the sentiment of newspaper headlines and bigrams of both newspaper headlines and full length articles.